 - Watch, listen or read something uplifting.
-With so many resources readily available online and free, it is very easy to find something that can help cheer us up and make us feel good.
+With so many resources readily available online and free, it’s easy to find something that can help cheer us up and make us feel good.
 YouTube has thousands and thousands of inspirational videos.
-Amazon even offers free Kindle books so it is not hard to find something that catches our attention and rekindle the fire inside each one of us.
+Amazon offers free Kindle books, so it’s not hard to find something that catches our attention and rekindle the fire inside each one of us.
 This is one of the simplest ways to get back on track.

 - Take a different approach.
-Oftentimes, we get into a routine and keep doing the same things over and over again.
-When things are not working out, it doesn’t make sense to keep doing the same things and expect a different result.
+Often, we get into a routine and keep doing the same things over and over again.
+When things are not working out, it makes little sense to keep doing the same things and expect a different result.
 Isn’t that the definition of insanity?
-It is easy to lose motivation when things are not going our way.
-Trying something new or taking a different action can help us get the sense that we are making progress toward what we want to achieve and that can be a strong motivating factor to keep moving forward.

-It is totally normal for us to lose motivation because the truth is, motivation does not last.
-Motivation is what gets us going and ultimately, inspiration will be what keeps us going.
-These are some of the ways I have found to work for me when I lose motivation and need to get going again.
+These are ways I’ve found to work for me when I lose motivation and need to get going again.
 Try them out for yourself when you need a little push to get back on track.

 Question: What tactics works for you when you want to get motivated again?